Human rights in Israel: Economic development

-Settlements
+Settlements and settler violence

+Settlements in the West Bank are built on land which has been claimed, for example, by issuing military orders on the basis of security, declaring the area "state land" or a "nature reserve".
+Human rights organizations such as B'Tselem report that land is also taken by unofficial means, through attacks on Palestinians in their property.

+B'Tselem reports that the "state fully supports and assists these acts of violence, and its agents sometimes participate in them directly.
+As such, settler violence is a form of government policy, aided and abetted by official state authorities with their active participation."

 Article 3 of the International Convention on the Elimination of All Forms of Racial Discrimination says "States Parties particularly condemn racial segregation and apartheid and undertake to prevent, prohibit and eradicate all practices of this nature in territories under their jurisdiction."
 A review of Israel's country report by the experts of the Committee on the Elimination of Racial Discrimination took issue with the establishment of Jewish-only settlements and stated "The status of the settlements was clearly inconsistent with Article 3 of the Convention which, as noted in the Committee's General Recommendation XIX, prohibited all forms of racial segregation in all countries.
 There was a consensus among publicists that the prohibition of racial discrimination, irrespective of territories, was an imperative norm of international law.

 On 7 April 2005, the United Nations Committee on Human Rights stated it was "deeply concerned at the suffering of the Syrian citizens in the occupied Syrian Golan due to the violation of their fundamental and human rights since the Israeli military occupation of 1967...[and] in this connection, deploring the Israeli settlement in the occupied Arab territories, including in the occupied Syrian Golan, and regretting Israel's constant refusal to cooperate with and to receive the Special Committee".

 Israeli military strategists defend the occupation of the Golan Heights as necessary to maintain a buffer against future military attacks from Syria.
 The land was captured in the Six-Day War.